 - Black Knights:

 The Black Knights is a thriving rocket club based in the Midlands.
-We fly once a month from one of our two current flying sites at Oxhill, Warwickshire, and Milson, Shropshire.
+We fly on the third Sunday of the month from one of our two current flying sites at Oxhill, Warwickshire, and Milson, Shropshire.
 Full details of the clubs flying sites are on our website.
 We actively promote the hobby in the Midlands by attendance at exhibitions, fetes, air shows, conferences etc. As well as flying locally, members travel to other launch events around the country to fly and help out with Range Safety Officer duties when asked and in the summer, we try to hold a weekend flying event.
 Members of the Black Knights were founder members of UKRA and helped draft the Safety Code/Constitution and much of the original UKRA documentation that gained UKRA its BMFA recognition and insurance for members.

 - EARS - East Anglia Rocketry Society: